evernym/verity/verity/src/test/scala/com/evernym/verity/actor/agent/outbox/latest/ImplementationDetails.md

 ## Integration changes

 ### DeliveryMechanism integration
+**RelationshipActors**
   * the legacy com method api
-  - instead of updating its own state, will prepare and send appropriate command to the default Outbox.
+    * instead of updating its own state, will prepare and send appropriate command to the default Outbox.
-  - persist the outbox id
+    * persist the outbox id

   * the new outbox apis
-  - will always update the outbox with given destination information (delivery channels etc)
+    * will always update the outbox with given destination information (delivery channels etc)
-  - persist the outbox id
+    * persist the outbox id

 ### Outgoing Message integration
 **ActorProtocolContainer**